nothinux/certify/README.md

 Also, you can see information from certificate

 $ certify -read server.local.pem
-⚡️ Read certificate information from certificate with filename server.local.pem
+⚡️ Read certificate information from file server.local.pem

 $ certify -connect google.com:443
 ⚡️ Show certificate information from remote host